SOS-CER/SOS-CER.github.io/_projects/gp1/gp1-course.md

   - [ ] Make sure that all constants, fields, methods, and constructors are commented.
   - [ ] Resolve all static analysis notifications.
   - [ ] Fix test failures.
 DO NOT CHANGE THE PROVIDED TEST CODE!
   - [ ] Commit and push your code changes with a meaningful commit message.
-For example, "[Implementation] Completed Course functionality".
+For example, "[Implementation][Test] Completed Course functionality".